DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 - The duplication of data entry for users

-- The high amount of development resource needed to fix edge cases and perform manual tasks.
+- The high amount of development resource needed to fix edge cases and perform manual tasks

-- The high amount of resource needed to generate finance statements and add new cohorts.
+- The high amount of resource needed to generate finance statements and add new cohorts

-- The high amount of resource needed to schedule and send comms to users at key points in the cycle.
+- The high amount of resource needed to schedule and send comms to users at key points in the cycle

 We then thought about what a sustainable service looks like.
 Ultimately, it means that we can scale down the amount of resource needed on the digital programme, and enable policy, contract management and assurance colleagues to run the programmes autonomously in the future.